Momodou Touray: Salford City

 During the summer of 2020 he trained with Salford City and appeared in a pre-season friendly for the club.
 It was confirmed later that he had joined the club as a member of their development squad.
 He made his competitive debut for the club on 9 September 2020 in a EFL Trophy game against Manchester United Under-21s.

 In September 2020 he joined Marine on loan until January 2021.
 In August 2021, he moved on loan to National League South club Bath City until January 2022, and scored 43 minutes into his début on 15 August, scoring the opening goal in a 3–0 win against Billericay Town, but picked up an injury and was substituted after nine minutes against Tonbridge Angels the following matchday.

 On 22 January 2022, Touray joined National League North side Hereford on loan for the remainder of the 2021–22 season.

+Non-League

 He was released by Salford at the end of the 2021–22 season and then joined Marine.
 He went on loan to Warrington Rylands in February 2023 for a month.
-He left Marine in March 2023 following the conclusion of his loan spell at Rylands.
+He left Marine in March 2023 following the conclusion of his loan spell and subsequently joined Rylands, where he was the club's top scorer for the 2023-2024 season with 18 goals across all competitions.
+On 1 June 2024, Touray signed for National League North club Chorley.